Central Brick Company

 site today is part of the private yacht harbor of Chevron Oil.

-View of the face of the Central common brick.
+View of the sides of the Central common brick.

 View of the smooth side of the Central brick.